back to top

 Keeping this in mind, suppose you start bidding on a product when it costs a dollar.
 Here, you are actually raising the product’s auction cost by 1¢ (that is the maximum you can raise it with one bid).
 You are charged 60¢ for the bid you’ve placed.
 Now, at present, the product is $1.02 (your bid and the other bidder have raised the cost by 2¢ with those bids).

-In the event that you think about that 20, 30, or more (maybe some more) individuals could be bidding on a product – the vast majority of those individuals will lose the closeout.
+If you think about that, 20, 30, or more (maybe some more) individuals could be bidding on a product – the vast majority of those individuals will lose the closeout.
 Just a single will ‘win’ and get the opportunity to pay the sale cost.
 Every other person will have spent their cash on bidding charges and won’t get any product at the end of the sale.

 With DealDash and similar sites, that constraining element is no more.
-The genuine worth of a product is removed from the figuring.
-The bidding charges are the cost – and the more a customer has put their cash in endeavouring to get the product, the more hesitant they will be to quit bidding.
-Nobody needs to leave cash on the table, however, there’s no telling exactly when the closeout will end.
-It resembles a turn of the wheel – which is the reason many say DealDash scam is legit and other comparative sites are betting destinations.
+The genuine worth of a product is removed from the calculation.
+The bidding charges are the cost, and the more a customer has put their cash into endeavouring to get the product, the more hesitant they will be to quit bidding.
+Nobody needs to leave cash on the table; however, there’s no telling exactly when the closeout will end.
+It resembles a turn of the wheel, which is the reason many say DealDash scam is legit, and other comparable sites are betting destinations.

 You may like to read – eBay Business Model